Diptonil/raging-coffee/src/main/java/com/ragingcoffee/datastructures/linkedlists/README.md

 - It makes no sense to reverse a circular linked list.

+## Notes on Unobvious Problems

+There are some problems that might not seem too intuitive to get at the first glance.
+They may have patterns or techniques.
+Some such problems have been dealt with in the section of Problem Solving separately.
+Those problems would be summarized here:
+1. **Two Pointers**: This technique is more of a thought paradigm than a regular method.
+To solve any task, we use the aid of two pointers operating on a data structure rather than one.
+This helps us in *searching* for entities as per given conditions.
+As a result, this is helpful in various operations that are oriented to traversals or searches.
+A slight variation on the traditional approach is also used for reversals. <br />
+Examples include employing this technique to traverse two lists with a common intersection points by looping a traversal node back to the start of another list and concluding that there are no common points if the search is unsuccesful.
+1. **Slow and Fast Pointers**: A variation on the previous method in which one pointer jumps ahead by two while another jumps by one (based on limiting conditions, of course).
+Technique is useful to find center of lists, detect cycles (using internal loops to make slow pointers meet, if we are to find the point of intersection as well), etc.
+1. **Alternate Node Formation**: When a problem asks to create a result that is a slight alteration on an existing linked list, *without changing any component or link os the given list*, we can employ this approach (see `Leetcode138.java` for better clarity, in this repository).
+This involves making around three passes through a list as:
+    - New nodes are created and placed at every alternate position in a list.
+The chain is recreated to hold all nodes.
+    - Operation is done on the newly created nodes by traversing the long, single chain.
+    - Operation is done on the old nodes by traversing the long, single chain to segregate the results and get back the original.

 ## Programs

 1. `Node.java`: Representation of a simple single and circular linked list node.